visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Supported_File_Types.rst

     1 1 1 7

 Defines a collection of 8 points in 3 dimensions have a scalar variable named *value*.
+Below, the ``#coordflag`` directive is used to define the same collection of 8 points in 3 dimensions as the previous example except where the columns holding the z-coordinate and the scalar variable are interleaved.

 .. code-block:: none
+   :emphasize-lines: 2

     x y value z
     #coordflag xyvz